saperez24/az-projects/README.md

 # az-projects
-Azure projects created by me, showcasing the power of the Azure Platform
+Azure projects created by me, showcasing my abilities to use the Azure Platform Many of these (soon to be more) projects are proofs of concepts.
+It all starts with "if I could use Azure to do this, how could it be done?", then going from there.

 # vmfleetcommander | Factorio
 Automates the deployment of an Ubuntu VM in Azure and sets up a Factorio server.